Driving in France

 Here is a list of other essential items that you are required to carry by French law:

-• Headlamp beam deflectors — You will need deflector stickers or to manually adjust your beam, depending on your car.
+Headlamp beam deflectors — Depending on your car, you may need deflector stickers or to manually adjust your beam.

-• Waring triangle — All motorists on four wheels or more are required to keep a warning triangle.
+Warning triangle — All motorists on four wheels or more are required to keep a warning triangle with them.

-• Reflective jackets — You must keep a reflective jacket for each passenger in your car, not the boot, in case someone needs to exit the vehicle on the side of the road.
+Reflective jackets — You must keep a reflective jacket for each passenger inside your car, not the boot, in case someone needs to exit the vehicle on the side of the road.

 Who can drive in France?

-Thankfully for those looking to take a trip in the car, there aren’t many driving in France requirements to meet.
+Thankfully for those looking to take a trip in the car, there aren’t many requirements to meet when driving in France.
 Drivers must be aged 18 or over and hold a full, valid driving licence to legally drive in France.
 Those who wish to ride mopeds or motorcycles up to 125cc must be 16 or older and hold a category AM licence or a category A or B licence.

 Driving rules in France